The previous lesson described text abbreviations, which are used in text mode to expand

 an abbreviation into a full sequence of text.
 This lesson describes keyboard macros, which are used in command mode to devise editing shortcuts.

-command lets you create shortcuts for editing tasks that are repetitive or hard to remember.
-With the :map
+The :map command lets you create shortcuts for editing tasks that are repetitive or hard to remember.
+With the :map command, you

 assign a sequence of vi commands to a single character.
 The result is a keyboard macro, also called a keyboard map or simply a map.
 The map acts like a new vi command but performs several things at a time.
 Conceptually, vi maps are similar to shell aliases.
 Both provide a shorthand for issuing more complex commands.
 The table below shows the general form of the related map commands: